sfb1996/cookbook/meals/vegetarian_sheet_pan_gnocci.md

 # Ingredients

+> [!WARNING]
->[!info] The ingredients list has been doubled from the original recipe, so you might need 2 sheet pans to fit everything.
+> The ingredients list has been doubled from the original recipe, so you might need 2 sheet pans to fit everything.

 - [ ] 32 oz potato gnocchi
 - [ ] 2 yellow/red bell peppers *chopped*